 - Via the Internet.
 You may vote by proxy via the Internet by following the instructions provided in the Notice of Internet Availability of Proxy Materials. - By Telephone.
 If you request printed copies of the proxy materials by mail, you will receive a proxy card and you may vote by proxy by calling the toll free number found on the proxy card. - By Mail.
-If you request printed copies of the proxy materials by mail, you will receive a proxy card and you may vote by proxy by completing, signing and dating the proxy card and returning it. - In person.
-You may vote in person at the Annual Meeting.
-You must bring valid photo identification such as a driver's license or passport and you may be requested to provide proof of stock ownership as of the record date.
+If you request printed copies of the proxy materials by mail, you will receive a proxy card and you may vote by proxy by completing, signing and dating the proxy card and returning it. - Virtual Annual Meeting.
+You may vote at the virtual Annual Meeting.
+If you were a shareholder of record as of the record date and have your control number, you can attend and participate in the virtual Annual Meeting by accessing the link above and selecting "I have a Control Number."
+Enter your control number shown on the Notice of Internet Availability of Proxy Materials or proxy card and the password, which is ELY2021.
+If you cannot locate your Notice of Internet Availability of Proxy Materials or proxy card but would still like to attend the virtual Annual Meeting, you can contact Computershare at 1-800-522-6645.

-Votes submitted by proxy via the Internet, by telephone or by mail must be received by 1:00 a.m., Pacific Time, on May 12, 2020.
+Votes submitted by proxy via the Internet, by telephone or by mail must be received by 1:00 a.m., Pacific Time, on May 19, 2021.
+Votes may also be submitted during the virtual Annual Meeting.